 TGT SHAREHOLDER ALERT: Jakubowitz Law Reminds Target Shareholders of a Lead Plaintiff Deadline of May 30, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Target Corporation (NYSE: TGT).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Target Corporation TGT.

 To receive updates on the lawsuit, fill out the form: